 Most businesses track acquisition closely but treat retention as a reporting metric rather than an operational workflow.
 A customer who calls three times in two weeks about the same issue is sending a signal.
 If nobody acts on it, the next call is a cancellation request.

-An AI receptionist does more than answer calls.
-It listens for patterns indicating churn risk, expansion interest, or shifting sentiment.
+An AI phone receptionist does more than answer phones.
+AI agents listen for patterns indicating churn risk, expansion interest, or shifting sentiment.
 Then it routes those signals to the people who can act on them.

 What AI receptionists handle post-sale